Call 877-995-5247 to be connected with a trained, confidential

 so you don’t have to make multiple phone calls:

 - Emotional support

-- Sexual Assault Response Coordinator (SARC)/Victim Advocate (VA), Chaplain, Legal, Medical/Mental health care services, Veteran Suicide Prevention LIfeline, and local civilian sexual assault service providers
+- SARCs/SAPR VAs, Chaplain, SVC/VLC, medical/mental health care services, Veteran’s Suicide Prevention Lifeline, local civilian sexual assault service providers and many others.

-- Information on military reporting options (Restricted vs. Unrestricted)
+- Information on military reporting options (Restricted and Unrestricted)

-- Information for family and friends of victims
+- Information for family and friends of survivors

-The Safe Helpline staff can answer your questions to help you decide if any of these options are right for you.
-We will never transfer you unless you ask us to do so.
-We can also provide you with phone numbers to contact your installation or base SARC/VA, legal, medical, and spiritual resources.
-For more information on what these resources are visit the Responder FAQs page.
+Safe Helpline staff can answer questions to help you decide if any of these options are right for you.
+We will never transfer you unless you make a request.
+We can also provide you with phone numbers to contact your local military and civilian resources.
+Learn more about what local resources are available here.
+Anyone affected by sexual assault whether it happened to you or someone you care about can find support and information by talking with a trained Safe Helpline staff member.
+You can also visit chat.safehelpline.org to receive support via a confidential online chat, or click here to learn more about Safe Helpline’s other services.

 It can be difficult to talk about what happened.
 You can take comfort in knowing that Safe Helpline staff members are trained to meet the unique needs of survivors within the DoD community.
 Staff come from diverse backgrounds with different experiences but they all share a passion to help this community.
 To ensure quality support and care, Safe Helpline carefully vets, trains and monitors the performance of all staff members.
 In addition, each chat is overseen by a highly trained Safe Helpline Supervisor to ensure all users have a positive helpline experience.